HOW DO CHILDREN GET LEAD POISONING?

 Lead poisoning occurs when a person swallows or breathes in lead dust.
 Children—particularly those under the age of six—are most at risk.
 Even small amounts of dust, as little as a sugar packet’s worth, can cause serious health problems, such as learning disabilities, attention deficit disorder, speech and language problems, and behavioral problems.
 That’s why it’s important to know the hazards that could put your child at risk.

-Lead can be found in soil, water, jewelry, pottery, candy, imported cosmetics, folk remedies, and hobby materials.
+Though not a primary exposure source, lead can be found in water if your home or neighborhood has old pipes made from lead.
+Lead can also be found in soil, water, jewelry, pottery, candy, imported cosmetics, folk remedies, and hobby materials.
 Always check labels for lead hazards.

 The effects of lead poisoning are serious—and permanent.
 But there are steps you can take to reduce the risk and protect your child’s future.
 Know the symptoms of lead poisoning: headache, stomachache, irritability, fatigue, loss of appetite, and joint pain.
-Ask your child’s healthcare provider for a blood test to check for lead.
+Ask your child’s healthcare provider for a blood test to check for lead … at age 1 and again at 2.
 The longer lead remains in the body of a young child, the higher the risk of permanent damage.

 No level of lead has been found to be safe.
 If your child tests positive for lead, talk to your healthcare provider about what their blood lead test results mean.

 Request A Free Home Inspection

 If you rent or own a home in the City of Rochester, call 585-428-6520 to request a free lead inspection.
 Renters, it’s your landlord’s responsibility to make sure your home is lead safe.

 Wash Hands Frequently

 Wash your child’s hands with soap and water—not hand sanitizer—before eating and after playing to reduce the risk of swallowing lead dust.